rooteduniverse1003/Android-Platform-NDK/docs/Architecture.md

 ### ndk

 The main NDK repository.
-This is where the build systems, `libandroid_support`, and also the NDK's own build and test systems live.
-This directory is organized
+This is where the build systems and the NDK's own build and test systems live.
+This directory is organized as:
-as:

 #### Main directory